A volunteer organization dedicated to helping the stray, feral and barn cats of Prince Edward Island

 • Fostering of compassion in neighbourhoods

 • Reduction of costs to taxpayers and humane societies.
-TNR programs are less costly than repeated attempts at euthanization or housing of feral or stray cats at a humane society.
+TNR programs are less costly than repeated attempts at killing or housing of feral or stray cats in a humane society.

 Who is the Cat Action Team?

-The Cat Action Team (CAT) of Prince Edward Island (PEI) is an all-volunteer registered charitable organization working to care for and control the feral and stray cat population throughout the province.
+The Cat Action Team Inc., (CAT) of Prince Edward Island (PEI), is an all-volunteer registered charitable organization working to care for and control the feral and stray cat population throughout the province.
 CAT was founded in November 2000 in Charlottetown by a group of citizens who shared a concern for the well-being of stray and feral cats.
-A Summerside chapter was formed in the spring of 2002.
-We have a board of directors, including a veterinarian.

 Our goals are: